 - Editor’s Choice – It was a difficult decision to decide between the Tama Imperialstar and the Pearl RS525SC706 Roadshow as our top recommendation.
 However, in our opinion, the overall drum sound, the Meinl cymbals AND the inclusion of a crash cymbal and crash stand tip the Tama Imperialstar in the favor of our Editor’s choice.
 However, the Pearl Roadshow is still a fantastic option, and often at a lower price.

-- Budget Option – The Gammon Percussion Full Size 5-piece Drum Set is almost always going to be the cheapest option on this list.
+- Budget Option – The Ashthorpe 5-Piece Complete Full Size Adult Drum Set is a very affordable option on this list.
 It is a perfect solution for people that have a limited budget, especially if you have in mind that you need a basic drum set for a beginner.